ria-l/card-binder/README.md

 - show more col values on page when caught
 - zoom when clicking on cards caught so far
 - allow resizing highlighted card
+- for multiple pulls, display it so the large cards aren't overwhelming
+- show only the newest 10 cards? scroll?